r-gio28/r-gio28/README.md

 ### Hi there 👋

 I'm Giovanni from Chicago, and I am a Full Stack Developer.
-I took a leap of faith, and emerged into the tech industry after leaving my job at Apple to learn how to code.
-I am passionate about what makes an app operate, and what happens under the hood.
+I took a leap of faith, and emerged into the tech industry after leaving my job to learn how to code.
+I am passionate about what makes web apps operate, and what happens under the hood.
 React ⚛️ and Node.js are my bread and butter.
 Updates through my Full Stack journey on https://www.linkedin.com/in/giovanni-rosales-24bab5115/

 SKILLS:
     React | Redux | Next.js | Node | Express | HTML | CSS | JavaScript | Vercel | Heroku | GIT